qvr/nonraid/README.md

 # nonraid-dkms/1.3.0, 6.14.0-27-generic, x86_64: installed
 ```

+> [!IMPORTANT]
+> **Installing kernel headers meta-package**: To ensure DKMS can rebuild the NonRAID modules when your kernel gets updated, you should also install your distribution's kernel headers meta-package.
+This ensures that new kernel headers are automatically pulled in during kernel updates:
+> - **Ubuntu**: `sudo apt install linux-headers-generic` (or `linux-headers-generic-hwe-24.04` for HWE kernels)
+> - **Debian**: `sudo apt install linux-headers-amd64` (or the appropriate package for your kernel flavor)
+>
+> Without the kernel headers meta-package, new kernel updates might not install the corresponding headers, which would prevent DKMS from building the NonRAID modules for the new kernel.

 That's it!
 The NonRAID kernel modules are installed and DKMS should take care of rebuilding them automatically when the kernel gets updated in the future.
 No reboot should be necessary, you can start using NonRAID by creating a new array with the command:

 ```bash